-For the special photos that will be always with you everywhere you go in your unique locket pendant, we have a photo installation service, that includes preparing the colors, sizes, and composition of your images in Photoshop to adjust them the best way for the locket of your choice, but if you have time you can do it yourself at home, just follow these simple instructions.
+For your special photos that will be always carried with you in your personalized locket pendant we created a Photo Service It includes adjusting colors, sizes, the composition of your images in Photoshop, and laminating them in waterproof plastic, nevertheless, if you have some time you can do it yourself at home, just follow these simple instructions:

 After many years of working with custom locket pendants, I discovered an easy universal method of installing photos for all kinds of shapes of lockets, so it doesn't need to be a Heart-Shaped Locket (although I like this shape because it is very harmonious and has a capacity to contain 2 faces on each side).
-This detailed tutorial will help you to take measurements, print, transfer the frame contour to the photo, make a cut, make photos waterproof and finally insert your picture.
-If your Locket comes with a transparent plastic insert inside you may skip the contour transferring step below.
-Before you start this photo project be sure you have all materials and tools ready.
+This detailed tutorial will help you take measurements, print, make a template, transfer the frame contour, cut, make photos waterproof, and finally insert your picture.
+If your Locket already comes with a transparent plastic insert you may skip the "Making a Template" step below.
+Before you start your photo project be sure you have all materials and tools ready:

 MATERIALS & TOOLS

-Plastic Ruler, Self Adhesive transparent book covering film or high-quality sticky tape(Scotch), Fine Color Marker (yellow or red are the best), curved tip small scissors, small tweezers, wooden toothpick, normal or photo paper, printer.
+Transparent Plastic Ruler, Self Adhesive transparent book covering film or high-quality sticky tape(Scotch), Fine Color Marker (yellow or red are the best), curved tip small Scissors, small Tweezers, wooden Toothpick, Standart plane or photo Paper "4x6", printer.

-If you don't have or you are not familiar with any photo editing programs like Photoshop or Gimp I would recommend you to use simple online photo editors like "OddPrints" or special "Locket studio" editor by Marathon.
-Open directly the link to start a photo upload or you can read a guide below this article to learn how to use this online photo editor.
-The key thing is to make sure the image you upload has enough background around the subject’s face so that they don’t get clipped off, allow at list 1.5-3 mm free space.
-Download generated 102x152 mm page (4"x6").
-Adjust your printer paper size to this format and try to print a black and white sample.
-You might need to adjust hight and(or) width with a Scale function after you printed a sample page.
+If you are not familiar with any photo editing programs like Photoshop or Gimp, I recommend using simple online photo editors like "OddPrints" or the special "Locket studio" editor by Marathon.
+Open directly the link below to start a photo upload (you might need to read a guide at the bottom of this article to clarify how to use this online photo editor).
+The key thing is to make sure the image you upload has enough background around the subject’s face so that they don’t get clipped off, allow at least 1.5-3 mm free space.
+Download generated 102x152mm page (4"x6").
+Adjust your printer paper size to this format and try to print first a black and white sample.
+You might need to adjust height and(or) width with a "Scale" function after you printed a sample page.

-In order to make a precise cut, we will make a template from sticky tape, which will precisely follow the contour of the locket frame.
-Just stick the tape to the frame on the side without a catch(left side), keep it completely flat, do not press it at the center with your finger.Now with a color marker draw the line of the inner edge of the frame.
+To make a precise cut, we will make a template from sticky tape, precisely following the locket frame's contour.
+Just cover the left side (side without a catch) with the tape (keep it as flat as possible, try not to press the center with your finger).Now with a color marker draw the line of the inner edge of the frame.

-Now you can make a cut.
-Remember not to cut exactly on the line, make a small round 2mm offset from the template line outwards.
-Before inserting the picture inside check if the locket catch is not on the way(see photo), if yes then place the cut photo on the top, mark the location of the catch and make a little 2 mm triangular cut.
+Now you can cut.
+Remember not to cut exactly on the line, make a small 2mm offset from the template line outwards.
+Before inserting the picture inside check if the locket catch is not on the way(see photo), if yes then place the cut photo on the top, mark the location of the catch and make a little 2 mm triangular cut-out.

-Never use the glue, because it will be difficult to remove the photo later and also some glues can damage paper and plastic with time.
+Never use any glue, because it will be difficult to remove the photo later, and also some glues can damage paper and plastic material with time.
 If you really need to glue it please buy a special double-sided tape or special transparent sticky silicon for photo albums.

-Repeat the same process with the other side of the locket and you are ready to give this personalized Present for your Loved ones.For more tips please subscribe to our newsletter, instagram, twitter, pinterest or facebook page
+Repeat the same process with the other side of the locket and you are ready to give this personalized Present to your Loved ones.For more tips and new locket creations please subscribe to our newsletter